Commonly Asked Questions

-However, if you wish to go ahead with an assessment, our Senior Educational Psychologists have over 40 years combined experience working with children on the autism spectrum (including working in specialist autism teams within the HSE).
+However, if you wish to go ahead with an assessment, our Senior Psychologists (both Educational and Clinical) have many years combined experience working with children on the autism spectrum (including working in specialist autism teams within the HSE).
 The Children's Clinic assessments at all times follow best practice guidelines and so our reports will be accepted by the HSE and Department of Education and Science.
-For younger children, the assessment will include a full developmental history and parent interview in our clinic in Ranelagh, in addition to a cognitive assessment and a play based assessment which will be observed by a second member of our team (a Speech & Language Therapist, Occupational Therapist or Psychologist).
-A school or home observation will also completed.
+For younger children, the assessment will include a full developmental history and parent interview in one of our clinics, in addition to a cognitive assessment and a play based assessment which will be observed by a second member of our team (a Speech & Language Therapist, Occupational Therapist or Psychologist).
+A school or home observation is also typically completed.
 Adolescents may not need all of the steps above, your psychologist will discuss this with you prior to your assessment.
 Occupational Therapy and Speech and Language Therapy assessments are also available on request.

 Our assessments are undertaken in partnership with parents, and so we will support and communicate with you every step of the way so that you aware of what’s involved in the process.
 Following this assessment, you (and your child if appropriate) will be provided with feedback and a report that will include detailed recommendations for both home and school.
 If any further letters or forms are needed for the school of Department of Education, these will of course also be provided.
 If it is necessary and appropriate, one to one support in some of the areas of need highlighted in the report can be provided through The Children's Clinic.

 4. I think my child might be gifted.